OceanLabPy/OceanLab/README.md

 Package of Python scripts for Oceanography - Version 1.0

 This lib was made by Iury Sousa (simoesiury@gmail.com) from Brazil to help him and other people that needs to organize, process and plot CTD and VADCP data from cruise.
-Manly directioned to mesoscale oceanographers.
+Mainly directioned to mesoscale oceanographers.
 The scripts need to have installed some packages:

 		  Matplotlib